 - W2VJN, the author of the popular book “Managing Interstation Interference” run some tests for this setup for Triplexer with BPFs connected by 14″ coax cables and angle M-F UHF adapters as it shown on the diagram.

 He ordered it to use in St.Croix as NP2N in M2 category.
 Please, read their ARRL DX CW 2017 story and result.

-Please, see W2VJN measurement’s graph and table below.
-All done using VNA 2180 calibrated with connecting RG213 cables for Triplexer and BPFs as a set.
+- Please, see W2VJN measurement’s graph for this installation and table below.
+All done using VNA 2180 calibrated with connecting RG213 cables using between Triplexer and BPFs .

 I would like to point out a very low Insertion Loss for every bands.